 DPDK library need to get hugepages allocated by the Linux Operating system for vNIC rings setup.
-This is why, Contrail DPDK vrouter dataplane is requiring:
+This is why, Contrail DPDK vRouterdataplane is requiring:

 Hugepage memory setup on the compute node

-Some of these huge pages to be allocated for the vrouter Physical NIC
+Some of these huge pages to be allocated for the vRouter Physical NIC

-Some of these huge pages to be allocated for the virtual machine NICs
+Some of these huge pages to be allocated for the Virtual Machine NICs

-Allocated hugepages to be visible from both DPDK vrouter application and Virtual Machines.
+Allocated hugepages to be visible from both DPDK vRouter application and Virtual Machines.

 Hugepage memory configuration on the compute node operating system